jphacks/os_2402/SECURITY.md

 - Issues that go **beyond the sandbox boundary**:
   - **Container escapes**: Issues that allow arbitrary code to run on the host machine.
-    - gVisor's purpose is to prevent these.
+    - My purpose is to prevent these.
   - **Data exfiltration** from the host: Issues that allow reading arbitrary files or file metadata from the host (other than those intended to be visible to the sandbox).